TobiaRigon/PromptPack/README.md

 - Saves and loads user settings to/from a JSON file
 - Choose export format (TXT, Markdown or JSON) and optionally include code blocks and headings
 - Optionally export only the file tree without contents
-- Switch between dark and light mode, con pulsanti e campi scuri quando il tema è impostato su "dark"
+- Switch between dark and light mode, with buttons and fields adopting dark colors when the theme is set to "dark"
+- Drag and drop a folder onto the window to quickly set the source folder
+- Exports larger than 200,000 tokens are automatically split into multiple files

 ## Requirements